 A personal loan, which is a kind of unsecured loan, can be a smart financial tool.
 You might save money on interest compared to other options, you may be able to cover a large expense or consolidate higher-interest debts, and the monthly fixed payments may make it easier to stick to a financial plan.

-Reasons multiple loans make sense:
+Reasons multiple loans might make sense:

 • You've had a personal loan for several years and have successfully made payments.
 Because some lenders cap the amount you can borrow—and you can't add to a personal loan that's already in place—some people take out another personal loan to finish consolidating higher-interest debt.